 Automatic Updates of Data in Your Reports

 Please note that the data extracted and displayed in the report is not real-time, but it is automatically updated every day after 12 am (midnight).
-The update may take up to a couple of hours to be completed, during which data consistency is not guaranteed.
+The update may take up to a couple of hours to be completed, and it may impact on the activities that other Superadmins or Power Users are carrying out in the platform, since it isn’t possible to export nor preview reports while a data refresh operation is running.
+However, there is no impact on learners activities.
 Remember that data refers to the default time zone that you, as a Superadmin, configured in the Advanced Settings menu, Date and Time tab.

 Instead, the settings configured in the first four tabs of the custom report page (Properties, Filters, View Options and Schedule) and the visibility permissions are updated in real time.
 As an example, if you edit a Power User’s permissions by adding or removing courses which are associated to the Power User, the changes you made to Power User permissions are immediately reflected in the value of the filters available in the Filters tab of the Reports menu and are also reflected in the courses that are extracted and visible in the report.

 While an automatic update of data is running, you cannot export nor preview your reports.
 You have to wait until the update operation is completed before exporting your report, and, in the same way, you’ll be able to see your report’s preview once the data update process is completed.
 At the end of the automatic update of data, you’ll be able to export your reports data updated to the current date and time, and you’ll be able to see an updated preview.